Frigidity - self-care; Sexual dysfunction - female - self-care

 Do Kegel exercises.
-Tighten and relax the pelvic muscles.
+Tighten and relax your pelvic muscles.

 Focus on other sexual activities, not just intercourse.

 Use birth control that works for both you and your partner.
-Discuss this ahead of time so you aren’t worried about an unwanted pregnancy.
+Discuss this ahead of time so you are not worried about an unwanted pregnancy.